Sadawys/multiplayer_extreme_modpack/README.md

 Exploration Extreme Modpack

 Build information:<br/>
+- You will need 7z.exe (https://www.7-zip.org/download.html) in the base folder
-use bash with command: './build.sh'
+- Then use bash with command: './build.sh'